 Master of Science Admission Requirements

-Please read through the admissions requirements carefully, and review the Frequently Asked Questions (FAQs) page for greater detail.
+Please read through the admissions requirements carefully, and review our Frequently Asked Questions (FAQs) for greater detail.

 Bachelor's Degree in Nursing

-From an NLNAC-, or CCNE-accredited Bachelor of Science in Nursing (BSN) program, or experience and licensure as a Registered Nurse (RN) with a (U.S.) regionally accredited bachelor's degree in another discipline.
+A bachelor's degree in nursing from an NLNAC- or CCNE-accredited Bachelor of Science in Nursing (BSN) program, or experience and licensure as a Registered Nurse (RN) with a (U.S.) regionally accredited bachelor's degree in another discipline.

-- Uploaded to your application or mailed to the Office of Student Affairs in an official, stamped envelope.
+- Must be uploaded to your application or mailed to the Office of Student Affairs in an official, stamped envelope.

 - All non-English transcripts must be translated by a certified translator for evaluation.
 Non-U.S. transcripts must be submitted for evaluation by an organization such as World Education Services, etc.

-- Note: for courses still in progress at time application, unofficial transcripts may be uploaded to your application.
+- For prerequisite courses still in progress at time of application, unofficial transcripts may be uploaded to your application.
 However, official transcripts are required for final admission if you are accepted.

 - Course completion at college-level within five years of UCSF matriculation.

-- For example, for Fall 2019 entry, statistics courses completed prior to Summer 2014 does not meet this requirement.
-Transcript must reflect statistics course grade and credits earned at an accredited college, university, or online institution.
+- For example, for Fall 2020 entry, statistics courses completed prior to summer 2015 does not meet this requirement.
+Transcript must reflect statistics course grade and credits earned at an accredited college, university or online institution.
 See Statistics FAQs for more information.

 English proficiency for non-native English speakers as verified by one of the following: